SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Most of you who are reading through the document have already faced the grueling learning curve of being humbled over and over.
 I believe that if the extremely challenging parts of the learning curve are exposed to people too early, they wouldn't have the love-fueled commitment to persevere through the hardship.
 - Sure, the counter to this is that exposing people to the hardest side will quickly filter out the toughest people who are likely to be loyal.
 - + However, from personal experience, I and a few other people would have quit debating early if we felt like we were inherently too dumb for this shit.
-So try to effect
+So try to effectively balance humbling, learning, and happiness.